-Under occupational health and safety law, the world over, employers have a legal responsibility to protect their employees from a range of dangers; by association they have a further responsibility to carrying out due diligence through conducting workplace hazard assessments and implementing effective control measures to remedy any hazards that might have been identified as part of this process.
+Under Occupational Health and Safety Law, employers have a legal responsibility to protect their employees from a range of dangers.
+By association they have a further responsibility carrying out due diligence through conducting workplace hazard assessments and implementing effective control measures to remedy any hazards that might have been identified as part of this process.

 These figures reveal that 46 company directors and senior managers were prosecuted in the 12 month period to March 31, 2016 - compared with just 15 in the previous 12 months.
 Contrasting figures regarding the number of employees prosecuted by the HSE show a fall from ten, last year, to one in 2015-16.
 Thirty-four of these directors were found guilty, resulting in 12 prison sentences of up to two years.

 In these prosecutions, the HSE is revealing an increased commitment to sending a clear message that health and safety is a boardroom issue.
 The question of culpability may not sit well with some, however, companies and their directors can ill-afford to ignore health and safety as an issue – particularly as the gravity of the failures therein could land them in prison.
 More information on this topic is linked below.

 Due Diligence Defence - Don’t Leave Health and Safety to Chance

 To successfully rely on this defence, the burden of proof is on the employer to show that all reasonable precautions have been taken in the workplace (in the specific circumstances) to prevent injuries or accidents/incidents from occurring.

 Due Diligence Defence Consists of the Following three Factors:

 - Foreseeability– whether or not a reasonable person could have foreseen that something could happen.

 - Preventability– was there an opportunity to prevent the injury or incident?

 - Control– who was the responsible person present who could have prevented the incident?